openlibhums/memory-alpha/content/pages/support/guides/workflow-author.md

 To add a file, click the **Upload** button under either **Manuscript file** or **Figures and data files**, and a popup will appear.
 You can select the file from here using the **Choose file** button.

 You are required to add a label to any file uploaded, but the description field is optional.
-For manuscript files, we recommend something along the lines of "submitted manuscript".
+For manuscript files, it is recommended to use something along the lines of "submitted manuscript".
 For figure files, this label should correspond with the information in the manuscript (e.g. the "Figure 1" in your manuscript should be labelled as "Figure 1" when you upload it here).

 While you can add only one manuscript file, multiple figures and/or data files can be added.

 ### Funding

 You will then be asked to supply information about any relevant funding.
-You can search for your funding source using our **Search for funder** function or add them manually.
+You can search for your funding source using the **Search for funder** function or add them manually.
 When adding a funder, you will be given the option to provide an optional Funder DOI and Grant ID.

 !["The funding information page."](../images/workflow/author-funding.png)
 !["The funder ID block, with example information."](../images/workflow/author-add-funder.png)